ybsung/front-end/learning/a11y/StartBuildingAccessibleWebApplicationsToday.md

 	<a href="#link5">Link 5</a>
 </div>
 ```

-To hide on the screen
+To show on the screen
-To be focusable
+: To disable it from a screen reader user
+: Needed to add this tab index of negative one ( `aria-hidden` will cascade.
+But `tab-index` will not cascade )
-: Useful for text alternatives
+: Usefull for dialog
 ```
 <div aria-hidden="true">
 	<h1>Heading</h1>
 	<a href="#link6">Link 6</a>
 </div>
 ```
-To show on the screen
-: To disable it from a screen reader user
-: Needed to add this tab index of negative one ( `aria-hidden` will cascade.
-But `tab-index` will not cascade )
-: Usefull for dialog

 ## 09. Using the Voiceover screen reader to test for accessibility